 Performing the text out of the original context, an actor portraying the Prime Minister delivers a speech about austerity while devouring a huge dinner.
 The truth behind the words is demystified; for example, the PM wants austerity for the people, but not for themself.

 Insertion into the actual context

-In this technique, we bring the text into the real context in which the problem happens (for example, an article describing a war is conducted in a theatrical battlefield)
+In this technique, we bring the text into the actual context in which the problem happens (for example, an article describing a war is conducted on a theatrical battlefield)

 Field interview (interrogation)

-below you find a publication made post a Newspaper workshop by Uri Noy Meir and Organized by Nikolai Kunitson in 2012
+Below you can find a publication made post a Newspaper workshop by Uri Noy Meir and Organized by Nikolai Kunitson in 2012